 This content will open in a overlay

-Located in the heart of downtown Birmingham, Alabama, the DoubleTree by Hilton Hotel Birmingham is ideally situated in the vibrant Southside neighborhood.
-Only 7 miles from Birmingham International Airport (BHM) and adjacent to the University of Alabama (UAB) campus, our Birmingham hotel is just two blocks from the Five Points South Historic District.
-We are within walking distance to seven hospitals including UAB Hospital, Kirklin Clinic and Children’s Health Systems.
+Located in the heart of downtown Birmingham, Alabama, DoubleTree by Hilton Hotel Birmingham is ideally situated in the vibrant Southside neighborhood.
+Only 7 miles from Birmingham International Airport (BHM) and adjacent to the University of Alabama (UAB) campus, our Birmingham hotel is two blocks from the Five Points South Historic District.
+We are within walking distance of seven hospitals including UAB Hospital, Kirklin Clinic and Children’s Health Systems.

 Retreat to a spacious guest room featuring signature bedding, high-speed internet access and a large desk with an ergonomic chair.
-Savor American cuisine at 808 south-a bistro, a casual restaurant, or relax in our lobby lounge.
+Savor American cuisine at 808 south-a bistro, our casual restaurant, or relax in our lobby lounge.
 With 15,000 sq. ft. of flexible meeting and event space and a dedicated event and catering staff, our DoubleTree hotel in Birmingham is ideal for your business meeting, conference, or special event with up to 900 guests.
 The 24-hour business center provides supportive services to help you be successful.
-Maintain your exercise regimen in our fitness center or swim laps in the outdoor pool.
+Maintain your exercise regimen in our fitness center or swim in the outdoor pool.

 Take a tour of the University of Alabama at Birmingham, or attend UAB graduation or sporting events.
 Explore Birmingham’s history as an industrial city at the Vulcan Park & Museum and Sloss Furnaces.
-Learn about important events in U.S. history at the Birmingham Civil Rights Institute.
+Learn about events in U.S. history at the Birmingham Civil Rights Institute.
 Spend the day at the Birmingham Zoo & Botanical Gardens or the McWane Science Center.
-Attend exhilarating races at Barber Motorsports Park.
+Attend races at Barber Motorsports Park.